 - Tamari: You can substitute either organic soy sauce or organic liquid aminos for the tamari.

 - Stevia / Sweetener: For stevia, 1/16 tsp is equivalent to 2 scoops stevia (see How to Use Stevia).
-Also, instead of stevia, you can use 4 Tbsp of another sweetener.
+Also, instead of stevia, you can use 4 Tbsp of almost any other sweetener.

 Recipe Notes for Egg Roll in a Bowl